A more efficient reformulation of complex SDP as real SDP: Numerical experiments

 Given $l\in\N\backslash\{0\}$, we randomly generate a sparse complex quartic polynomial as follows: Let $f=\sum_{i=1}^lf_i\in\C[z_{1},\ldots,z_{5(l+1)},\overline{z}_{1},\ldots,\overline{z}_{5(l+1)}]$,\footnote{$\C[\z,\overline{\z}]$ denotes the ring of complex polynomials in variables $\z,\overline{\z}$.} where for all $i\in[l]$, $f_i=\overline{f}_i\in\C[z_{5(i-1)+1},\ldots,z_{5(i-1)+10},\overline{z}_{5(i-1)+1},\ldots,\overline{z}_{5(i-1)+10}]$ is a sparse complex quartic polynomial whose coefficients (real/imaginary parts) are selected with respect to the uniform probability distribution on $[-1,1]$.
 Then we consider the following CPOP:

 The sparsity in \eqref{scpop} can be exploited to derive a sparsity-adapted complex moment-HSOS hierarchy \cite{wang2022exploiting}.
 We solve the second sparse HSOS relaxation of \eqref{scpop} for $l=40,80,\ldots,400$.
 The results are displayed in Table \ref{random2}.
 From the table we see that the reformulation \eqref{rsos1} is $1.5\sim2$ times as fast as the reformulation \eqref{rsos0}.
+Moreover, for this problem, solving the original complex SDP with {\tt Hypatia} is extremely slow probably due to the fact that the SDPs contain many PSD blocks.